OccultParrot/read-this/README.md

 For a walkthrough on the installation and usage, check out [this video](https://www.youtube.com/watch?v=eSAXUwjTt9c)!

-Read This is a READMEs generator where the user answers some questions and it outputs a professional READMEs
+Read This is a README generator where the user answers some questions and it outputs a professional README

 # Table of Contents
  - [Description](#Description)